carleton-cs-energy-analytics/marthas-dashboard/docs/database/database_structure.md

 Everything that is of the form _ _ ID is a reference to another table.
 * A pointvalue has a point.
-* A point has a room, pointsource, equipmentbox, and pointtype.
+* A point has a room, pointsource, equipment, and pointtype.
 * A room has a building.

 ## Explanation of Database Structure